labmccormick/WLSplot/README.md

 ![plot](./pictures/Directory_Rfile.jpg?raw=true)

 4. Open the R file with RStudio.
 For the example, I open Example_WLS_autoplot.R.
+This script contains only several lines and should look something like this:

 ![plot](./pictures/RStudio_example.jpg?raw=true)